natbusa/ansible-role-centos-jupyterhub/README.md

 The only role vars that the user needs to worry about are:

 - `nossl: False`: if set to True, will enable https for the jupyterhub proxy
-- `jupyterhub_spawner: sudospawner`: Select either `dockerspawner` or `sudospawner`
+- `jupyterhub_spawner: sudospawner`: Select either `dockerspawner` or `sudospawner` or `sudospawner-lab`
-- `install_jupyterlab: False`: Will start by default jupyter notebook, but can be set to start the jupyter lab if set to True
+- `jupyterhub_spawner_docker_image: jupyterhub/systemuser`: select which image you would like to start up in `dockerspawner` mode
 - `generate_testusers: False`: will generate test users.
 Test users will be assigned to the `jupyter` group.

 Spawners
 ------------

 *dockerspawner* will use the `dockerspawner.SystemUserSpawner` and match the host username and uid, with the one in the container.
 It will also map the container home dir with the home dir in the host.
 Depending on the setting of `install_jupyterlab` it will start `jupyter-singleuser` running either the notebook or the lab webapp.

 *sudospawner* will spawn a jupyter-singleuser process in the host process space.

+*sudospawner-lab* same as the *sudospawner* but starts lab by default.

 Pro and cons: